Gluten Free Biscuits

 9. Bake 10-16 minutes or until golden brown.
 Do not allow the bottoms to get too brown.
 You want them a golden brown, as well.

 10. Allow to cool for about 5 minutes or so and taste test.
 If it is too doughy in the middle don't hesitate to place them back in the oven.
-As it cools the the level of starchiness lessens.
+As it cools the level of starchiness lessens.

 11. Toast lightly to rewarm or warm in oven or toaster oven.